 Trainees initially observe and wok with small groups, eventually leading to whole class teaching in two different schools.

 Trainees also benefit from taking part in three focus weeks based on SEND, Outdoor Education and Christian Distinctiveness visiting a number of CCE schools.
-In addition, taught sessions will take place once or twice a week at Plymouth Marjon University (or virtually) where trainees will essentially be taught the academic requirements of the PGCE course.
+In addition, taught sessions will take place once or twice a week at Plymouth Marjon University where trainees will essentially be taught the academic requirements of the PGCE course.
 Further training is delivered by CCE staff on a range of subjects including: Planning and Assessment; Reading; Writing; Phonics; Maths; Behaviour; Safeguarding and other curriculum areas.

 We can offer you: